ProofSuite/whitepaper/Proof_Business_Plan.md

 Effect not time.
 Proof is an organization that believes in making meetings on time and coming to work on time, however, there is a greater emphasis on getting tasks completed by the deadline, no matter what unconventional roads that might take.

-Employees are on-boarded as contractors for the first 2 months without public acknowledgement to ensure a proper fit.
+New employees will undergo a probationary period of two months without public acknowledgement to ensure a proper fit.
 The on-boarding process is focused on always keeping Proof in “startup-mode” and that is ensuring ordered chaos and obtaining talent that can fit into learning by doing in the process of the company moving through its processes.
 The handbook is updated regularly by inductees and veteran staff to improve the boarding studies of future inductees.

-## Equity
+## Employee Stakeholders

-Proof does not issue equity to employees, but instead entitles employees to percentages of dividend via tokens on the blockchain that employees can hold to obtain bonuses, for when they are a member of or leave the company.
-Employees have the right to see/trade these tokens before and after being employed with the company, as this is our business.
+Proof does not offer stock options to its employees, but instead entitles employees to percentages of the dividends via  Proof tokens on the blockchain that employees can hold to obtain bonuses or part of their severance package.
+Employees have the right to trade their tokens before and after being employed with the company, as this is part of our business culture.

 ## Payroll